Eligibility for a Spouse/Marriage Visa (also known as a K-3, CR-1 or IR-1 Visa)

 - Annulment of the former marriage

-If your spouse has foreign born, unmarried children, who are not your (the US citizen's) natural children and are under the age of 21, they will, in most cases, be eligible to apply for and receive a visa as well and travel to the US at the same time as your spouse (or in some cases follow on later).
+If your spouse has foreign born, unmarried children, who are not your (the US citizen's) natural children and are under the age of 21, they will, in most cases, be eligible to apply for and receive a visa as well as you, and travel to the US at the same time as your spouse (or in some cases follow on later if desired).